Decide what LVs to host on lizard rotating drives

 spinninglizard VG on lizard's rotating drives when we installed new SSDs.
 It's empty at the moment, so we have to decide which LVs are going to be on this VG and then move them.

-#4 Updated by bertagaz almost 2 years ago
+#4 Updated by bertagaz about 2 years ago

 - Status changed from Confirmed to In Progress

 - % Done changed from 0 to 20